peterjacobson/drawn-in/content/index.md

 <br><br>

-**Every human is an artist**
+**Everyone is an artist**

-**Each person has a unique beauty**
+**Everyone has a unique charm**

-Drawn In asks 1000 people to draw each other
+Drawn In asks 1000 people to draw each other,

-Here we see the joyful movement of the human hand over paper

-We delight in an expressive line
+to experience the joy of committing ink to paper,

-We laugh at an accidental pig nose
+to laugh at an accidental pig nose.

-We risk our perfection and find unexpected beauty
+By drawing you risk a perfect facade and find unexpected beauty,

-On the page

-And in each other
+on the page, and in each other

 <br><br>